Reducing the Itch: Life with Progressive Familial Intrahepatic Cholestasis (PFIC)

 IMPORTANT SAFETY INFORMATION

-• Elevations in liver tests (for example, AST, ALT, TB) have been observed with use of Bylvay.
-The patient’s healthcare provider will obtain liver tests before starting Bylvay and periodically during treatment with Bylvay.
-Patients should report to their healthcare provider any symptoms of liver problems (for example, nausea, vomiting, skin or the whites of eyes turn yellow, dark or brown urine, pain on the right side of the abdomen, loss of appetite)
+• Abnormal liver tests have been observed with use of BYLVAY.
+Liver tests should be obtained before starting and periodically during therapy to monitor for liver injury.
+Immediately report to your healthcare provider any signs or symptoms of liver injury, such as, nausea, vomiting, skin or the whites of eyes turn yellow, dark or brown urine, pain on the right side of the abdomen, or loss of appetite.

 Bylvay is a registered trademark of Albireo Pharma, Inc., an Ipsen company.